gerlandotermini/rh-trading-bot/README.md

 * (float) `stop_loss_threshold`: Threshold below which the bot will sell its holdings, regardless of any gains

 ## Running the bot
-If you have 2FA enabled, or you prefer not to store your Robinhood credentials in a file, you'll need to authenticate the first time (and every time the access token expires) by using the `auth.py` script, which will ask you to enter your username, password and, if needed, your 2FA code you receive via SMS.
-Once this step has been taken care of, you can use the bundled utility script to start, stop and check the bot's status:
+You will need to enable MFA in your account.
+In your dashboard, go to Account > Settings > Security and Privacy > Two-Factor Authentication.
+Robinhood will ask you if you want to use SMS/Text or a two-factor authentication app.
+Select "Authenticator App": you will be shown a QR code, and next to it a link to reveal the alphanumeric string associated with that QR code.
+Copy and paste this string in your `config.py` as the value for the **totp** parameter.
+Once this step has been taken care of, you can use the bundled script to start, stop and check the bot's status:

 * `./bot.sh start` will run the bot in the background (even after you close your terminal window)
 * `./bot.sh stop` will stop the background process